sy77777en/label_pizza/instructions.md

 question_groups_data = [
     {
-        "title": "Human",                  # Must exist in the database "display_title": "Human Updated",  # update display_title
+        "title": "Human",                  # must exist in the database "display_title": "Human (Updated)",  # update display_title
         "description": "Detect and describe all humans in the video.
 (Updated)", # update description here "is_reusable": True,               # update is_reusable
         "is_auto_submit": True,            # update is_auto_submit
-        "verification_function": None,     # remove verification_function
+        "verification_function": "check_human_description",     # add verification_function
-        "is_active": False,                # set False to archive the question group "questions": [                     # update the question order to move description to the first question {
+        "questions": [                     # update the question order to move description to the first question {
                 "qtype": "description",
-                "text": "If there are people, describe them.", "display_text": "If there are people, describe them.", "default_option": "This answer will be pre-filled for all annotators."
+                "text": "If there are people, describe them.", "display_text": "If there are people, describe them.", "default_option": "Auto‑submit requires a default answer." # update the default answer (for description questions)
             },
             {
                 "qtype": "single",
                 "text": "Number of people?",
-                "display_text": "Number of people?",
+                "display_text": "Number of people (Updated)",     # update the display_text of a question "options": [ # reorder the options
-                "options": [ # update the order of options "3 or more"
+                    "3 or more",
                     "2",
                     "1",
                     "0",